-Wellbeing is a huge topic encompassing safe living, happiness, and good mental and physical health, and should not be compromised by work demands.
-A good balance enables us to feel a sense of fulfilment and contentment which releases dopamine, serotonin and endorphins into our body making us feel happy, reducing anxieties and our perception of physical pain.
+Here’s the science – a good balance enables the therapist to consistently feel a sense of fulfilment and contentment which releases dopamine, serotonin and endorphins into their body leading to feeling happy, reducing anxieties and the perception of physical pain.

-Identifying stressors in the canine workplace is critical to managing them.
-Workplace stress is often complex, yet we expect ourselves to deal with multiple issues on a daily basis: high workloads, interpersonal conflicts, poor resources, lack of support etc. Even seemingly minor issues such as technical glitches, running late, or managing a complex case all accumulate over time and have a negative impact on our wellbeing.
+Identifying stressors in the canine workplace is critical to effectively managing them.
+Workplace stress is often complex, yet therapists are expected to deal with multiple issues on a daily basis.
+These may include high workloads, interpersonal conflicts, poor resources, lack of support, financial demands, changing workplace practice etc.

 When therapists feel valued and supported they are more likely to experience a sense of confidence and satisfaction in their work.

-Research shows that our wellbeing is improved by simply eating healthier, taking regular exercise, and giving ourselves sufficient rest to recuperate.
+“Research shows that wellbeing is improved by simply eating healthier, taking regular exercise, and ensuring sufficient rest to recuperate.”

-Ultimately, prioritising the health and happiness of therapists benefits both the individual providing the healthcare and the patients and owners they serve.
+“Ultimately, prioritising the health and happiness of therapists benefits both the individual providing the healthcare and the patients and owners they provide a service to.”

-Introducing the K9 Therapy Hub – the ultimate resource for canine therapy professionals!
+The K9 Therapy Hub – the ultimate resource for canine therapy professionals!

-We know how tricky it can be to find the time to generate your business policies, procedures and forms.
-Our Template and Video Toolbox are unique resources specifically created for therapists.
-Our goal is to empower you with the clinical tools you need, to deliver a consistently exceptional service to the dogs in your professional care.
+We know how tricky it can be to find the time to generate business policies, procedures and forms.
+Our Template Toolbox is a unique resource specifically created for therapists.
+We are building a comprehensive Articles + Journals section and a visual Video Toolbox, to support your advancement in all areas.

 Join the K9 Therapy Hub today and unlock a world of opportunities to progress your clinical skills, transform your practice and make a positive impact on the lives of the dogs you work with.